It’s Friday here in Brisbane, so I thought I would write a fun post about one of my favorite topics – Travel.

-I understand the reason a lot of people don’t travel alone is because they worry about being lonely.
+I understand the reason a lot of people don’t travel alone is that they worry about being lonely.
 They worry about not having anyone to talk to.
 For starters being alone and lonely are two completely separate issues (but I think I will leave that juicy topic for another blog post).

 Let’s face it.
 When you travel with friends, you tend to stay in the company of your group.
-Travelling as a couple or group can actually make you quite antisocial.
+Traveling as a couple or group can actually make you quite antisocial.
 You don’t need to reach out to people for companionship, so you don’t make the effort.
 In turn, other people may find approaching a group intimidating.

-Admittedly solo travel might be a little harder for extroverts, but with your outgoing personality it won’t take long before you are the life of the party.
+Admittedly solo travel might be a little harder for extroverts, but with your outgoing personality, it won’t take long before you are the life of the party.

 No peer pressure

-Travelling with a group of friends can sometimes mean you end up doing what everyone else wants to do on your holiday.
+Traveling with a group of friends can sometimes mean you end up doing what everyone else wants to do on your holiday.
 This can lead to feelings of frustration and resentment when you get home.

 It’s all about you

-Solo travel is the perfect time to discover exactly what sorts of food, hobbies and activities you like.
+Solo travel is the perfect time to discover exactly what sorts of food, hobbies, and activities you like.
 Not what your partner or your family (who may rule the roost or have a strong influence over you at home) likes but YOU.

-Solo travel is all about discovery, adventure and trying new experiences.
+Solo travel is all about discovery, adventure, and trying new experiences.